/

 AMEN CORNER AT AUGUSTA NATIONAL

-The par-4 11th is statistically the most difficult hole when the Masters is played but from the members tees it plays a lot easier.
-I managed to recover from a wayward tee shot to make par and break my run of double bogies before making the short walk up the hill to the 12th tee and perhaps the most famous hole in all of golf.
-It was all there in front of me.
-A thin sliver of green to aim at, Rae’s Creek and the Hogan Bridge just in front of it and an abundance of azaleas behind.
+The par-4 11th is statistically the most difficult hole when The Masters is played but from the members’ tees it plays a lot easier.
+I managed to recover from a wayward tee shot to make par and break my run of double bogies before making the short walk up the hill to the 12th tee and perhaps the most famous hole in golf.
+It was all there in front of me – a thin sliver of green to aim at, Rae’s Creek and the Hogan Bridge just in front of it and an abundance of azaleas behind.

 Once again, a mixture of angst and serenity flooded my senses.
 I hit what I thought was a perfect 8 iron but like so many before me, I had misjudged it by the smallest of margins – another fascinated fool.
 I watched as my ball pulled up in the bunker just short.
 From there, I made bogey.